The City of David is considered the initial core settlement in Jerusalem. And using various tracks and tours, you can explore it.

 The importance of the Pool of Shiloah during the Second Temple period is known from the ancient sources.
 Water drawn From the Shiloah was poured on the Temple altar on the festival of Sukkot (Tabernacles).
 Shiloah water was used in the purification rite performed after contact with the dead.
 Archaeologists Reich and Shukron suggest that the pilgrims also used the pool as a ritual bath in which to purify themselves before ascending the Temple.

-From the Pool of Siloam, you can either walk in the Drainage Channel (POI #17) or take the shuttle to the starting point (at an additional fee as mentioned in the entrance fee section).
+From the Pool of Siloam, you can walk in the Drainage Channel (point of interest #17) or take the shuttle to the starting point (at an additional fee as mentioned in the entrance fee section).

 We preferred walking.

 Before entering the drainage channel, I want to give basic instructions (similar to Hezekiah’s Tunnel).

 The route to the Western Wall is about 600 meters long and takes approximately half an hour.
 And the way to Givati excavations is 450 meters long and takes about 20 minutes.
 The walk is one-way and requires bending over.
 The tunnel is illuminated, and the narrowest parts of the tunnel are about 60 cm wide.
 And the minimum recommended age is five years.

 Claustrophobic people, people with health problems, and pregnant women should consider taking the shuttle I mentioned above.